Gifted-Dev/mvp_audio_transcription/README.md

 FastAPI → Backend for handling uploads & transcriptions Hugging Face Whisper → For speech-to-text reportlab → To generate PDF files
-Frontend (if needed) → Can be HTML/JavaScript
+Frontend (if needed) → Can be HTML/JavaScript, React Prefferably